 A comprehensive camp insurance policy provides you general liability and accidental medical coverage, as well as property damage, workers compensation and business interruption coverages.

-Kids will be kids.
-Accidents often happen at camp, but an accidental medical group insurance policy can provide compensation for the appropriate medical care when that time comes.
-Group accidental medical coverage usually covers injuries or sicknesses that happen while at camp, or injuries and sicknesses that start at camp but continue for an extended period of time afterwards.
+Everybody knows kids will be kids.
+Accidents often happen at camp, but an accidental medical group insurance policy can provide medical care compensation if, and when, that time comes.
+Group accidental medical coverage usually covers injuries or sicknesses that happen while at camp, or injuries and sicknesses that start at camp but continue for some time afterwards.

-Some policies will cover dental injuries as medical expenses.
+Some policies will also cover dental injuries as medical expenses.
 These policies normally come in two packages: a primary medical coverage and one that pays excess benefits for those already insured by individual personal insurance.
-Here's an illustration of the differences:
+Here's the differences:

-You can choose to cover staff and campers with the accidental medical policy or just campers.
+With your accidental medical policy, you can choose to cover staff and campers or just the campers alone.
 Typically, this insurance covers all sponsored and supported activities of the camp and travel to and from camp activities, unless otherwise excluded in your policy.

 A key part of your camp coverage is a general liability policy.
 This policy provides the following risk protections:

 One of the most popular types of summer camps is a sports camp.
-Many colleges, schools and local organizations offer a variety of sports camps, such as basketball, soccer, football, volleyball and so on.
-These policies normally include group accidental medical coverage that is customized to the specific sport.
+Many colleges, schools, and local organizations offer a number of different sports camps, from basketball, to football, or volleyball.
+These policies typically include group accidental medical coverage that is customized to the specific sport.
 Some camps may also require waivers to be signed by participants if there is a reasonable expectation of injury.

 The final type of insurance that can be an asset to a camp is a business owners insurance policy (BOP).
-Here is an overview of the protections you will likely need:
+The protection you’ll need under your BOP includes:

-The right summer camp insurance gives you the peace of mind you need to relax and enjoy yourself all summer long.
-An independent agent in the Trusted Choice network can help you fit all the appropriate camp insurance coverages to your specific needs at a cost that makes sense for your budget.
+The right summer camp insurance gives you the peace of mind you, and your campers, need to relax and enjoy the time.
+An independent insurance agent in the Trusted Choice network can help you fit all the appropriate camp insurance coverages to your specific needs at a cost that makes sense for your budget.